glener10/authentication/documentation/nextFeatures.md

+Common middleware to block operation from another user if doesnt admin: BlockOperationFromAnotherUserIfNotAdmin Route to inative a user (admin)
 Test middleware to block inactive users
-Common middleware to block operation from another user if doesnt admin: BlockOperationFromAnotherUserIfNotAdmin

-Route to inative a user (admin), implementing in repository to evite code duplication. update test of use cases "change_email", "change_password", "delete_user", "find_user" and "login"
-Route to active a user (admin), implementing in repository to evite code duplication. update test of use cases "change_email", "change_password", "delete_user", "find_user" and "login"
+Route to active a user (admin)

 Create pre-commit triggers with actions, to check interesting things like code checking, formatting, security checks and commit message pattern
 CI/CD securely (_snyk_, _app.codacy_)